SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 For seamless certificate lifecycle management, re-enrollment before the certificate validity expires is a necessity.
 When a certificate is due to expire, or the expiry date is approaching, there are two likely scenarios that occur.
 If the client certificate expiration date is earlier than the CA certificate validity date, the re-enrollment will happen through a renewal of the client certificate.
 However, if the CA certificate is due to expire before the expiration of the client certificate, the protocol then followed is rollover.

-In case of renewal, when the certificate expiration date is approaching, before the expiry date (the date can be defined in settings), the client generates CSR and will follow the enrollment process using the current certificate to authenticate to the Certificate Authority.
+In case of renewal, when the certificate expiration date is approaching, before the expiry date (the date can be defined in settings), the client generates a CSR and will follow the enrollment process using the current certificate to authenticate to the Certificate Authority.
 Once a new certificate is issued, the current certificate is deleted and replaced with the new certificate.

 There are, however, a few MDMs, such as Meraki, Addigy, and Mosyle do not support auto-renewal.